 - impaired fasting glucose — your fasting blood glucose level is above normal but not high enough to be diagnosed as diabetes.

 Both of these pre-diabetes conditions are diagnosed through an oral glucose tolerance test.
-This test involves measuring your blood glucose after you have fasted (not eaten for 8 hours) and then 2 hours after you are given a sugary drink.
+You will need to fast (not eat for 8 hours) and then drink a sugary drink.
+A blood test taken 2 hours later measures your blood glucose.

 If you have pre-diabetes, this does not mean you will necessarily develop type 2 diabetes.
 However, you will have a higher risk of doing so than if you had normal glucose levels.